jkokkat/seg3103_playground/lab03/README.md

 I refactored the methods setDay() and isThirtyDayMonth().
 Comparing the initial coverage prior to any implementation, the refactoring improved the test coverage. setDay() had an increase in instruction coverage from 64% to 80% and isThirtyDayMonth went from 87% branch coverage to 100% branch coverage.

 The instruction coverage for setDay improved due to having less if statements to test during the run.
-Initially, this method had 5 if statements and after refactoring, it only has 3.
+Initially, this method had 5 if statements and after refactoring, I reduced it to 3.
 For the isThirtyDayMonth() method, the branch coverage improved due to having less possibilites inside the if statement.
-The method used to have 4 OR statements and currently, it only has to check if the month is one of the months that have 30 days.
-This cleans up the code more and reduces the number of branches to check during testing.
+The method used to have 4 OR conditions in the if statement and currently, it only has to check if the month is one of the months that have 30 days.
+This cleans up the code more and reduces the number of branches to verify during testing.
 Below is an image of the improvement in coverage after refactoring:

 ![image](https://user-images.githubusercontent.com/55165117/120702080-a7cd3180-c481-11eb-850d-31f8f9865bd7.png)